Peyronie's disease: History

 The condition was first described in 1561 in correspondence between Andreas Vesalius and Gabriele Falloppio and separately by Gabriele Falloppio.
 The condition is named after François Gigot de la Peyronie, who described it in 1743.
 Peyronie was the personal physician of King Louis XV and cofounder of the Académie Royale de Chirurgie, which was later included in the French Académie nationale de médecine.

+Research

+Pentoxifylline is a synthetic methylxanthine derivative that is commonly used for peripheral vascular disease, but has also been researched as a possible treatment for Peyronie's disease.
+It's proposed to act through multiple mechanisms, including antioxidant, antifibrotic (including reducing TGF-β), and anti-inflammatory pathways, to interfere with the disease's pathogenesis and reduce symptoms such as penile curvature, pain, and plaque volume.
+While systematic reviews indicate a lack of consistent large-scale evidence for its efficacy, various clinical studies and case reports suggest that pentoxifylline, especially in combination with other therapies, may effectively reduce the progression of Peyronie's disease.